Logo of Window Rank

 The frame holds the glass unit and plays a major role in durability, maintenance, and insulation.

 • Fiberglass: Known for exceptional strength and performance in temperature extremes.
 Fiberglass frames expand and contract very little, which helps maintain a tight seal over time.
-They often offer a sleeker profile and can be painted5.
+They often offer a sleeker profile and can be painted.

 Installation: The Key to Window Performance

 Even the highest-quality, most energy-efficient window will underperform if it's not installed correctly.
-Poor installation is a leading cause of drafts, water leaks, and operational issues, negating your investment8.
+Poor installation is a leading cause of drafts, water leaks, and operational issues, negating your investment.
 There are two primary installation methods:

 • Retrofit (Pocket) Installation: The new window is installed into the existing frame.
-This is a faster, less invasive, and generally less expensive option, but it requires your existing frame to be structurally sound and square2.
+This is a faster, less invasive, and generally less expensive option, but it requires your existing frame to be structurally sound and square.

 • Full-Frame Installation: The entire old window, including the frame and trim, is removed down to the rough opening.
 This allows for a thorough inspection of the surrounding wall, replacement of any rotted wood, and is necessary if you are changing window styles or sizes.
-It is more comprehensive and costly but often results in the best long-term performance2.
+It is more comprehensive and costly but often results in the best long-term performance4.

 Choosing an experienced, professional installer familiar with Warren's building codes and weather challenges is essential.
 They will ensure proper flashing, sealing, and insulation around the window unit.

-Find the perfect window replacement & installation for your needs
+Find the perfect window replacement contractors for your needs

 Get personalized recommendations and expert advice